AvanRocks/pdfbook2/README.md

-# pdfbook2 - transform pdf files to booklets
+# pdfbook2 - transform pdf files to non-foldable booklets

+Create neat-looking non-foldable booklets with custom margins and **crop out unecessary whitespace**.

+Note: By "non-foldable booklet", I mean a booklet-style format with 2 pages on each side of paper, but usable without folding the papers into halves.

+If you want to create regular "foldable" booklets, check out the upstream repo, or the master branch on this repo.

+Upstream:

     pdfbook2 v1.4 (https://github.com/jenom/pdfbook2)
     (c) 2015 - 2020 Johannes Neumann (http://www.neumannjo.de)